ncoghlan/misc/notes/python3/questions_and_answers.rst

 **March 2016**: gevent 1.1 was released, supporting Python 2.6, 2.7, and 3.3+.

-**May 2016**: Several key projects in the Scientific Python community publish the `Python 3 Statement <http://www.python3statement.org/>`_, explicitly declaring their intent to end Python 2 support in line with the reference interpreter's anticipated 2020 date for the end of free community support.
+**May 2016**: Several key projects in the Scientific Python community published the `Python 3 Statement <http://www.python3statement.org/>`_, explicitly declaring their intent to end Python 2 support in line with the reference interpreter's anticipated 2020 date for the end of free community support.